 Jonathan Baldwin is another member of the UM Facts and defamation team.
 He filmed Mrs McIntyre on her death bed, and that video was used in Benhayon’s defence when the McIntyre family contested the will where he’d been made main beneficiary of her estate.

-Listed among the conference supporters is Connect Education & Training, run by three more Universal Medicine promoters, Vicky Geary, Marcia Owen and NSW Health psychologist, Jo Frare.
+Listed among the conference supporters is Connect Education & Training, run by three more Universal Medicine promoters, Vicky Geary, Marcia Owen and former NSW Health psychologist, Jo Frare.
+(Jo Frare was unregistered as of late 2017).
 They’ve all presented at UM events, and they run a ‘True Beauty‘ program for juvenile girls, inspired by Serge and Natalie Benhayon.

 At what point do they introduce girls to Benhayon’s misogynist dogma on women’s health – that women’s cancers are caused by men, or by women who resist being stupid, unquestioning and submissive, and seek equal rights?
 Or this: